 |HTTP Method||URI Format and Example|

 A successful response body contains a <QueryResponse> element corresponding to the SELECT statement in the request.
 The <QueryResponse> element contains the entities that match the selection criteria of the select statement in the request.
-The properties within the entity elements depend on the response subset specified in the select statement of the request.
 The <QueryResponse> element can include the following attributes:

 Here's an example of a successful query response body: